kitswas/VirtualGamePad/README.md

 ### Help!
 The QR code scanner doesn't work

+This is a known issue with the Google library used for scanning.

+[Google code scanner](https://developers.google.com/ml-kit/vision/barcode-scanning/code-scanner) is an optional module in Google Play Services.
+It's fast but the delivery is unreliable when installing apps from outside the Play Store.

+The problem shows up [in various forms](https://stackoverflow.com/questions/tagged/barcode-scanner+android+google-mlkit) due to various reasons:

+1. Google code scanner doesn't work at all.
+This is because it uses an unbundled library that must be downloaded before use.
+Simply connect the device to the internet, launch the app and wait for a few minutes. _This is required only once._
-The built-in QR code scanner might stop working after a while.
-This is [a known issue](https://stackoverflow.com/q/75661357/8659747) and caused by a bug in the Google library used for scanning.
-Clear the data for Google Play Services to fix it.
-Or use a third-party QR code scanner.
+2. Google code scanner might stop working after a while.
+This might happen due to a Play Services update.
+Clear the data for Google Play Services to fix it. _This will remove the module and it must be downloaded again._

+You may also use a third-party QR code scanner or enter the data manually.

 ### Help!
 The Gamepad doesn't work for a game